Directional Strategy & Activity-Direction Matrix — Pancha Pakshi Shastra Part 10

 "I'll always face East because it's universally good."

-East is only the Ruling direction for Vulture.
-For Crow, East is the Dying direction — the worst possible orientation.
+East is the home direction for Vulture.
+For Crow, East is the Ruling direction (Bright Half) but not necessarily favorable in all contexts.
 Direction is bird-specific, not universal.

 "Direction only matters for travel."